-These notebooks are separate from the lecture notes that you should take during lectures.
+These notebooks are separate from the lecture notes that you should take (your lecture notebook can be any style that you like).

 a) Practice (PR) Notebook

 Each student will have a separate Practice notebook.
 The composition-style notebook cannot have any ruled lines in it - it must consist of blank white paper.
 Practice assignments must be numbered, dated, and start at the top of a page.
 Practice assignments will be given in class and also by email (to be done at home).